Grits with Fresh Corn and Tomatoes

 - 1 cup grated nondairy cheddar cheese, optional

 Bring 3 cups of water to a simmer in a deep, nonstick saucepan.
 Sprinkle the grits slowly, stirring constantly to avoid lumping.
-Cook over low heat until thick (25 to 30 minutes for regular grits and 5 minutes for quick-cooking).
+Cook over low heat until thick, about 20 to 25 minutes.

 Stir in the corn kernels and seasonings.
 When the grits are done, stir them into the skillet.
 Sprinkle in the optional cheese and cook until it melts.
 Serve at once.

 - VegKitchen has lots more recipes for using fresh corn.